MihailGulkin/NotificationService/README.md

 Note the `(notifEnv)` in front of the prompt.
 This indicates that this terminal session operates in a virtual environment set.

-Once `pip` has finished downloading the dependencies.
+Before `migrate` command, we need setup `.env` file in `core` directory.
+This directory also contains an example of a completed .env file.

+After setup `.env`.
 Go to the root directory and run migration:

 ```shell
 cd notifications
 python manage.py migrate
 ```

-After `migrate` command, we need setup `.env` file in `core` directory.
-This directory also contains an example of a completed .env file.

 Now we can run project:
 ```shell
 python manage.py runserver
 python -m celery -A core worker -l info -P eventlet